 BAIL BOND RELEASE – Almost all arrestees are almost immediately eligible to be released on a bail bond.
 This option is the fastest and cheapest release option from any jail.
 Within a few hours after being arrested the jail will determine a bail amount.
 A reputable Las Vegas Bail bonds company will pay this bail amount through a bond which is like a check.
 For example, if the bail for a DUI is $3000 then the bonding company will write a check for $3000 and give it to the jail for the inmate’s release.
 The jail will hold on to the check until all court dates are attended and then given back to the bail bonds company.
 For this risk the bail bonds company is required to charge 15% of the bail amount, which is $450 in the above example.
 The 15% is required by Nevada State Law NRS 697.300 and cannot be more or less.
 A Bail Bond is the fastest, cheapest and most convenient option to get someone released from jail.

 CASH ONLY BAIL RELEASE – Cash only bail is when the jail requires the bail to be paid in full, no bail bond is allowed.

 HELD WITHOUT BAIL – This is where the jail does not allow the arrested to be released.
 No cash bail or bail bond is allowed.

 eBAIL Bail Bonds Las Vegas serves bail bonds in Southern Nevada mostly serving the Las Vegas, Summerlin, Henderson, Boulder City Areas….

-If you need a Bail Bond in Las Vegas or surrounding area call Marc Gabriel a Better Business Bureau Accredited and Licensed Las Vegas Bail Bondsman.
+If you need a Bail Bond in Las Vegas or the surrounding area call Marc Gabriel a Better Business Bureau Accredited and Licensed Las Vegas Bail Bondsman.